SuhaSharkh/UfitSales-TestModel/README.md

 ## II.
 Project Objective
 The primary objectives of this project are to:
 - Create a user-friendly dashboard that displays sales trends, correlations, and forecasts sales.
-- Analyze two datasets: one focusing on sales and the other on net profits, to visualize and better understand the impact of Amazon's fees on product profitability.
-- Identify which products yield the highest net profits for sellers, allowing for informed decision-making regarding product focus.

 ## III.
 Data Description
 - **Dataset(s):** Business data sourced from an Amazon Seller account.